celenityy/adguard-home-settings/README.md

 My recommendations for the ultimate AdGuard Home Configuration :)

+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/adguard-home-settings), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/adguard-home-settings).

 # General settings

 **Block domains using filters and hosts files** -> ✅